nasuni-labs/nasuni-dashboards/README.md

 <details>
     <summary>Expand Rocky Linux Installation Instructions</summary>

-To install InfluxDB, ssh to the VM and run the following commands:
+To install InfluxDB on Rocky Linux, ssh to the VM and run the following commands:

 1. Update all packages (*-y* argument skips confirmation; for manual confirmation, remove it):